MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 no compatible RRs, the client will generally act as if the RRSet is empty.

-In presentation format, "mandatory" contains a list of one or more valid keys, either by their registered name or in the unknown-key format ({{presentation}}).
+In presentation format, "mandatory" contains a list of one or more valid SvcParamKeys, either by their registered name or in the unknown-key format ({{presentation}}).
 Keys MAY appear in any order, but MUST NOT appear more than once.
 Any listed keys MUST also appear in the SvcParams.
 For example, the following is a valid list of SvcParams: